frap129/OpenQ1/README.md

 Follow the [installation guide](docs/Installation.md).
 Note that this is still in testing, bugs are to be expected.
 Please report issues and feature requests in this repo.

 ### Calibrate Z Offset
 Unlike the stock firmware, you must manually run Z offset calibration.
 This step is not optional.
-See the explanation and guide here: [Calibrating Z Offset](docs/Calibrating-Z-Offset.md)
+See the explanation and guide here: [Calibrating Z Offset](docs/Calibrating-Z-Offset.md).

+### Change Slicer Settings
+OpenQ1 makes some changes to the `PRINT_START` and `PRINT_END` macros that don't always behave well with the default slicer settings.
+It is recommended that you change them, following the guide here: [Slicer Setup](docs/Slicer-Setup.md).